Melbourne Construction Accident Lawyer

 - Architects and engineers: An architect or engineer may be liable for injuries sustained in a construction accident if the accident is the result of a building design that is not up to code.

 In the event of a construction accident, the most critical first steps are to seek medical attention and to notify a supervisor of the incident.
 Next, the injured worker should should seek legal counsel.
-Construction accident victims should contact an experienced Melbourne construction injury lawyer who has handled numerous Florida construction site accident cases and is knowledgeable of Florida’s workers compensation law.
-Upon calling a trustworthy law firm like Couture Law P.A., accident victims can expect to receive a free, confidential case evaluation followed by sound legal advice to help the injured decide how to proceed toward securing the compensation they deserve and continue on the road to physical and financial recovery.
+Construction accident victims should contact an experienced Melbourne construction injury lawyer who has handled numerous Florida construction site injury cases and is knowledgeable of Florida’s workers compensation law.
+Upon calling a trustworthy law firm like Couture Law P.A., victims can expect to receive a free, confidential case evaluation followed by sound legal advice to help the injured decide how to proceed toward securing the compensation they deserve and continue on the road to physical and financial recovery.